 When a business combination is achieved in stages, the Group's previously held equity interest in the acquiree is remeasured to fair value at the acquisition date (i.e. the date when the Group obtains control) and the resulting gain or loss, if any, is recognised in profit or loss.
 Amounts arising from interests in the acquiree prior to the acquisition date that have previously been recognised in other comprehensive income are reclassified to profit or loss where such treatment would be appropriate if that interest were disposed of.

-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)